TilekFang/Computer-Oraganization-Architecture-project/README.md

 # Computer-Oraganization-Architecture-project
-Simple ToDo LIST Application created in C#
+Simple ToDo LIST created in C#

 All todo tasks are stored locally in a file between runs.